pnegahdar/inenv/Readme.md

 Options:
-  --help, -h: Print the help message and exit --nobuild, -n: Does not install packages
+  --help, -h: Print the help message and exit
+  --quiet, -q: Does not print anything to stdout.
-  --verbose, -v: Prints output of installations
+  --verbose, -v: Prints output of installations --nobuild, -n: Does not install packages

 Sub-commands:
   init ENV_NAME_1 ENV_NAME_2 Etc.: